tejaa001/FestFlow-Event-Web-App/README.md

-# OccasionVerse Event Web App
+# FestFlow Event Web App

-OccasionVerse is a web application for managing events.
+FestFlow is a web application for managing events.
 This project is built using React.

 ## Features